jenkinsci/ecu-test-execution-plugin/README.md

 ## Features

-- Provides an easy integration and control of ECU-TEST with Jenkins
+- Provides an easy integration and control of ECU-TEST and TRACE-CHECK with Jenkins
 - Enables the execution of ECU-TEST packages and projects with their respective configurations
 - Enable the upload of generated test reports to [TEST-GUIDE](https://www.tracetronic.com/products/test-guide/)
 - Using "pipelines first" approach to improve the automated process and traceability

 ## Configuration

-### ECU-TEST configuration
+### Tool configuration

-ECU-TEST installations are administrated in the global tool configuration at section "ECU-TEST".
-An installation entry is specified by an arbitrary name and the path to the installation directory.
-The execution on a Jenkins agent requires the adaption of the ECU-TEST installation directory on the agent configuration page.
+ECU-TEST and TRACE-CHECK installations are administrated in the global tool configuration at section "ECU-TEST".
+An installation entry is specified by an arbitrary name and the path to the executable.
+The execution on a Jenkins agent requires the adaptation of the path to the executable of the tool on the agent configuration page.

 ![ECU-TEST](docs/images/ecutest.png "ECU-TEST")